coder-mike/microvium/lib/src-to-il/analyze-scopes/readme.md

   - Resolves references to their corresponding bindings.

-  - Marks bindings as `isUsed` if they're accessed at all by any references

   - Marks bindings as `isClosureAllocated` if they're accessed by nested functions

   - Marks bindings as `isWrittenTo` if they're accessed as an LValue in an assignment